 Making sense of your feelings

-Sometimes, it can be hard to make sense of what we're feeling.
-Taking some time to identify and understand our feelings can help.
+It can sometimes be hard to make sense of what we're feeling after experiencing rape or another form of sexual violence.
+But taking some time to identify and understand our feelings can help.

 Identifying your feelings